Rubin Teitelbaum

 Rubin Teitelbaum (17 January 1907 – 4 September 1941) was an Estonian-Jewish weightlifter.

 He was born in Tapa.
-His younger sister was track and field athlete, basketball and volleyball player Sara Teitelbaum.
+His younger sister was a track and field athlete, basketball and volleyball player Sara Teitelbaum.

 He started his weightlifting exercising in 1925 at the gymnastics association "Sport".
-He was 7-times Estonian champion.
 He was a member of Estonian national weightlifting team.
+He was a 7-times Estonian champion.

 He was killed in Tallinn in 1941 following the German occupation of Estonia during World War II during the Holocaust in Estonia.